FerretDB/FerretDB/website/blog/2023-01-17-ferretdb-0-8-1-version-release.md

 Remember, if you have any questions or feedback, please let us know!
 We're always here to help you get the most out of FerretDB.

-FerretDB 0.8.1 is here, and it's better than ever!
-On the back of our Beta release (please see more here), we've gone even further to make FerretDB better.
-This release furthers our aim to bring you the truly open source alternative to MongoDB by using a proxy to convert MongoDB wire protocols to SQL, with the backend on PostgreSQL.